-Some of the stops today will be on private property.
-The owners have been kind enough to grant us access on the day of the field trip.
+Some of the stops are on private property.
+The owners were kind enough to grant us access on the day of the field trip.
 Please treat their property with respect and do not litter or climb fences.
 Treat public property with the same respect.
 Parents, please closely supervise your children.
 If using a rock pick, please wear eye protection.
 Stay away from highwalls in the quarry.